micleners/gatsby-contentful/README.md

 ![Netlify webhook](https://res.cloudinary.com/meta-lark-design/image/upload/c_scale,w_400/v1570398343/mike-portfolio/gatsby-contentful-netlify/26-netlify-webhooks.png)

+#Congratulations 🎉
+You have created, built and deployed your gatsby site to the internet :) Feel free to explore the features of Netlify, customize your site, or continue generating content!

-Note: This was inspired by this [ITNEXT Blog](https://itnext.io/content-management-with-gatsby-netlify-and-contentful-70f03de41602)
+Credit: This was inspired by this [ITNEXT Blog](https://itnext.io/content-management-with-gatsby-netlify-and-contentful-70f03de41602)